Developing Student MetacognitionTeacher supporting students with developing student metacognition strategies, metacognitive strategies

 11) Be Flexible, Don't get too attached to one particular strategy.

 Metacognition involves self-regulation, i.e., regulating thoughts, emotions, behaviours, and actions.
-Self-regulation is essential because it helps us control impulses, stay focused, and avoid distractions.
+Self-regulation is essential because it helps us control impulses, stay focussed, and avoid distractions.
 It also allows us to monitor ourselves to improve performance.
 When thinking about Metacognition, consider these three aspects: 1) Monitoring 2) Regulation 3) Control

 Metacognition is not just limited to academics.
 People with high levels of Metacognition perform better academically as well as socially.
 A person's level of Metacognition may change depending on the context.
 People with high levels of Metacognition perform better academically as well as socially.
 For example, someone who has trouble focusing might do much better in school than he would outside of school.
 On the other hand, someone who does very well in school but struggles with social interactions might find himself struggling more in college.
 Therefore, people differ in terms of which areas of life require higher levels of Metacognition.